aidan-polivka/School-Work/Capstone Project/README.md

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ CAPSTONE PROJECT ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~#

-# This is a folder containing the full android application I created for my senior project.
+ This is a folder containing the full android application I created for my senior project.
-# The important files are hard to find if you've never used android studio, so I've included
-# File paths in this ReadMe so viewers do not have to search for them.
+ The important files are hard to find if you've never used android studio, so I've included file paths in this ReadMe so viewers do not have to search for them.

 ############################################################################################